Written by Lisel Christiansen.

 For now though, I lie yet again, trying to sleep as the tap, tap, tapping haunts my dreams.

-Lisel Christiansen’s work appears in the Contact edition of WORDLY.
+Read more of Lisel’s work in the Contact edition of WORDLY Magazine.